Forty One

 Hyper-Empathizing with Our Companies

-When we, as parents, hyper-empathize with our children,
+When we, as parents,

-The children’s lives feel like our own.
+feel like our own.

 Similarly,

-When we, as founders, hyper-empathize with our companies,
+When we, as founders,

-the companies’ lives feel like our own.
+feel like our own.

-So much so that we’re willing to sacrifice our health to keep them alive.
+that we’re willing to sacrifice our health

-Sacrificing our health to keep our company alive
+to keep our company alive

-Can produce behaviors critical to the well-being of our company
+to the well-being of our company

 In its early stages of development.

-But as our company develops—as do our children—
+But as our company develops

-Some of our “sacrificial” behaviors born out of care
+born out of care

-Can also stifle its development,
+can also stifle its development,

-Not to mention fuel our frustration, resentment, and disappointment,
+not to mention fuel our frustration,

-As we can’t help but take everything personally,
+as we can’t help but take everything personally,

-When we hyper-empathize.
+when we hyper-empathize.

 The 3 Basic States of Empathizing